 Who will be next year's recipients, perhaps it may be you?

 Mary Clabaugh (Selby) was born in 1913 to John and Anna (Sanders) Clabaugh in Carroll County, MD.
 She attended school up until 8th grade in the Bonneauville area.
 In 1933, she was married to her late husband, Bernard Selby, who passed away suddenly in 1959 as the result of a fire.
 They had one child, Dick, who was born in 1934.
 As a stitcher, Mary worked in a sewing factory in Bonneauville and Windsor Shoe Company in Littlestown for 35 years, retiring from the Littonian Shoe Company in 1981.
 A huge part of her life was dedicated to the Littlestown community in the following organizations: Littlestown Fire Co.
 Auxiliary, St. Aloysius Catholic Church, and was very influential in the 1965 Littlestown Bicentennial Celebration along with her loving son.
-Today, you can find Mary celebrating a life of service to the Littlestown community more than a century after her birth.
-Despite her age, Mary shows no signs of slowing down, continuing to volunteer with the Red Cross.
+Mary celebrated a life of service to the Littlestown community more than a century after her birth.
+Despite her age, Mary showed no signs of slowing down, continuing to volunteer with the Red Cross up until her death.
+Sadly, Mary departed this life on May 3, 2016.....until we meet again dear friend!

 Ralph Ruggles Jr. was born in 1920 to Ralph and Mary (Sayler) Ruggles in Littlestown, PA.
 Graduating from LHS in 1938, Ruggles entered the U.S. Army during WWII, joining the 70th Infantry Division A Company 274th Regiment.
 He married his late wife, Dorothy Doel, in 1943 and have two children; Ronald Sr. and Doug, and three grandchildren.
 Soon, Ruggles was promoted to Sergeant, then guard duty, and in 1945 became 2nd Lieutenant in the Infantry.
 Upon returning home, he took a job as a mail carrier for the Littlestown community.
 In 1950, Ruggles was asked to head a new community organization, naming him the first President of the Littlestown Jaycees!
 For 50 years, Ruggles was a faithful member of Bart's Centenary Methodist Church in Littlestown, now attending the First United Methodist Church of Hanover.
-Today, Ralph can still be found supporting the Littlestown Jaycees, attending their annual banquets, and is a proud supporter of The M.L.S.
-King Living Legacy Guild.
+Ralph could still be found supporting the Littlestown Jaycees, attending their annual banquets, and was a proud supporter of The M.L.S.
+King Living Legacy Guild up until his death.
+Sadly, Ralph departed this life on February 12, 2017.....until we meet again dear friend!

 Shirley Marie Hawk (Little) was born in 1931 to Edward and Ruth Ella (Heiner) Hawk in Littlestown, PA.
 She graduated from LHS in 1949, attended West Chester University to study Music and later majored in Spanish/English, minoring in Music at Gettysburg College, graduating in 1954.
 Just days later, she married her high school sweetheart, Dick Little Jr. They have two children, Lee Ann (Study) and Greg, and three grandchildren.
 From 1971-1972, along with her husband, they attended Pittsburgh Institute of Mortuary Science.
 It was 1974 when Shirley and her late husband took over Little's Funeral Home, a business which Dick's grandfather began in 1918.
 Shirley regularly attends her home church of Redeemer's UCC in Littlestown.
 Today, Shirley can still be found involved not only in the family business, but in the Littlestown community as a whole.
 When asked if she was retired, Shirley replied, "I'm not and don't plan to anytime soon!"